DataBiosphere/dsub/docs/retries.md

   - the latest attempt was not canceled (status CANCELED)
 - the task has not been retried the maximum number of times

+Note that no attempt is made to interpret the reason for failure.
+If a task fails due to a "permanent" error such as permissions or insufficient disk space, the task will still be retried.

 ### --retries flag

 To specify the maximum number of per-task retries, use the `--retries` flag.
 For example `--retries 3` will retry each task 3 times before failing.

+### ---preemptible flag

+Using the `--preemptible` flag will make your jobs run on a preemptible VM.
+The `--preemptible` flag can be used as a boolean flag where all attempts are made using preemptible VMs, or with an integer such that a maximum specified number of attempts are executed using preemptible VMs.

+The following will make at most 4 total attempts (one initial and 3 retries) all on preemptible VMs:

+         dsub --preemptible --retries 3 --wait ...

+The following will make at most 4 total attempts (one initial and 3 retries) with the first 3 attempts on a preemptible VM and the last on a full-priced VM:

+         dsub --preemptible 3 --retries 3 --wait ...

+Note that no attempt is made to interpret the reason for task failure.
+If a preemptible task fails due to a reason other than VM preemption, the current attempt will still be treated as a preemptible attempt used.
+Transient failure rates should be much lower in practice than preemption rates and more complex retry logic is not clearly more desirable.

 ## Tracking task attempts